matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

 date:   2017-03-12 19:39:15 +0300
 ---

-How to find a minimal of three `double` numbers?
-It may be surprising to you (it certainly was to me), but there may be more than one way to do it, and with big difference in performance as well.
+How to find a minimum of three `double` numbers?
+It may be surprising to you (it certainly was to me), but there is more than one way to do it, and with big difference in performance as well.
 It is possible to make this simple calculation significantly faster by utilizing CPU level parallelism.

-The phenomenon described here was observed in [this thread] of the Rust forum.
-I am not the one who found out what is going on, I am just writing it down as a blog post :)
+The phenomenon described in this blog post was observed in [this thread] of the Rust forum.
+I am not the one who found out what is going on, I am just writing it down :)

 [this thread]: https://users.rust-lang.org/t/performance-issue-with-c-array-like-computation-2-times-worst-than-naive-java/9807

-We will be using Rust for the post, but the language is not important, the original program was in Java.
+We will be using Rust, but the language is not important, the original program was in Java.
 What will turn out to be important is CPU architecture.
 The laptop on which the measurements are done has `i7-3612QM`.

 ## Test subject